nirajku103/aws-practice-questions/OIDC/README.md

 6. Can you provide a Terraform resource block example for creating an OIDC identity provider?

-Yes, here’s an example Terraform resource for creating an OIDC identity provider:
+here’s an example Terraform resource for creating an OIDC identity provider:

 resource "aws_iam_openid_connect_provider" "my_oidc_provider" {
   url               = "https://accounts.google.com"